COURSE

 A FIRM SUBSTANCE

-Located in the St. Johann district, the church is unrendered inside and outside and appears in raw exposed concrete.
-The exterior of the church is made up of the three main parts portal, longitudinal building and bell tower.
+Located in the St. Johann district, the church is unrendered both inside and out, showcasing raw, exposed concrete.
+The exterior of the church is composed of three main parts: the portal, the longitudinal building, and the bell tower.

-For centuries, churches took the form of ornate temples embellished with sculptures, cornices, tympanums, mosaics, and stained glass — each a measure of the church’s devotion to a higher power.
-Through the use of reinforced concrete, a raw material believed by many architects to have evocative properties, a sense of sanctity could be created without the need for excessive ornamentation.
-The use of simple volumes and a single material adapted to the site collects a range of desires.
-Concrete, as a structure as well as a basic finishing material for the building, indicates a property that penetrates the entire church, and at the same time, a firm substance that grasps the gravity of the ground it stands on, which is contrary in concept from abstraction.
-Concrete reveals its solidity as a metaphor for religious values which are not easily changed in an era of unpredictability.
-Moreover, the cross as a religious symbol substitutes for an enormous bell tower and is integrated with the physical property of the building through the empty space at the upper part of the staircase.
-The minimized symbol implies the internal tension of the space.
+For centuries, churches took the form of ornate temples, embellished with sculptures, cornices, tympanums, mosaics, and stained glass — each a testament to the church’s devotion to a higher power.
+Through the use of reinforced concrete, a raw material believed by many architects to have evocative properties, a sense of sanctity is created without the need for excessive ornamentation.
+The use of simple volumes and a single material, adapted to the site, brings together a range of desires.
+Concrete, both as a structural element and as a basic finishing material, permeates the entire church.
+It represents a firm substance that grounds the building, anchoring it firmly to the earth, which contrasts with more abstract concepts.
+Concrete reveals its solidity as a metaphor for religious values that are not easily changed in an era of unpredictability.
+Furthermore, the cross, as a religious symbol, substitutes for the traditional bell tower and is integrated with the building's physical structure through the empty space at the top of the staircase.
+This minimized symbol subtly implies the internal tension within the space.

 EVOKING EMPTINESS